Some Frequently Asked Questions about BBWAA voting:

 How are the finalists chosen?

-The finalists are merely the candidates who finished in the top three spots in the voting.
-They are not the only candidates who were eligible for the award.
+The finalists, typically revealed about a week before the announcements of the winners, are merely the candidates who finished in the top three spots in the voting.
+They are not the only candidates who were eligible for the awards.

 There seems to always be a debate about the definition of the MVP.
 What does the ballot say?